WillYallop/LucidCore/README.md

 ## Capabilities

 As mentioned above, this CMS Core is tightly couple to the WillPress CMS, and as such, isnt built to be generalised.

 ### Static Site Generator

 > Not finalised

-This CMS Core uses the twig template engine to generate dynamic and flexible template and component markup.
-On top of the default twig syntax, we have some in-house tags such as ```<willpress>``` which depending pon the element will add in different data to the final buit page.
+This CMS Core uses the twig template engine to generate dynamic and flexible templates and component markup.
+On top of the default twig syntax, we have some in-house tags such as ```<willpress>``` which depending on the element will add in different data to the final buit pages.

 **Custom elements include:**
 - ```<willpressHead>```